 Recognizing that parents are the first educators of children in the faith, the goal of St. Dominic’s parish school of religion (PSR) is to foster a personal relationship with Jesus Christ that is informed by the Catholic faith and nurtured by the members of the parish.
 Striving to plant seeds of faith that will inspire the children’s faith development, weekly PSR classes accompany children through the elementary grades 1-6.
-During COVID-19 PSR classes are being held remotely each Sunday morning.
-For more information about this, please contact Liz Woconish, Director of Religious Education at email@example.com or 216-658-3672.
+PSR classes are held in the school building between Masses each Sunday.
+See the calendar for more details.
+For more information about this, please contact Liz Woconish, Director of Religious Education at firstname.lastname@example.org or 216-658-3672.

 The Catechesis of the Good Shepherd is a Montessori approach to the religious formation of children aged three to Kindergarten.
 Children gather in an "atrium," a room prepared for them, which contains simple yet beautiful materials that they use in a hands-on approach to learning.
 For more information about this Montessori approach, visit the national website or contact Keri Cupp, CGS Coordinator, at 216-658-5780 or email@example.com.